Justin900429/PyTorch-DSSN-MER/README.md

     --model DSSN
 ```

-Especially, user can decide what mode to be used in training. **DSSN** need two modes for training.
-On the other hand, **SSSN** only need to choose one mode.
+Especially, user can decide what mode to be used in training. **DSSN** needs two modes for training.
+On the other hand, **SSSN** only needs to choose one mode.
 ```
 # For DSSN
 ... \